 Mental health benefits: Physical activity reduces depression and anxiety, improves cognitive function, and may lower the risk of dementia by up to 30%.

 The best part?
 You don’t need intense workouts or gym equipment.
 Five minutes of the right exercises daily can make a real difference.
-WHO guidelines (Bull et al., 2020) emphasize that older adults who cannot meet full activity targets should “do as much as their abilities and conditions allow,” prioritizing muscle-strengthening and balance activities, an approach fully supported by brief daily home exercise.
+WHO guidelines (Bull et al., 2020) emphasize that older adults who cannot meet full activity targets should “do as much as their abilities and conditions allow,” prioritizing muscle-strengthening and balance activities, an approach fully supported by brief daily home exercise and one of the few public health recommendations that starts where the reader actually is rather than where the textbook assumes they are.

 Understanding Senior-Specific Fitness Needs